 The Pre-Kindergarten curriculum offers a multi-sensory program geared to the developmental needs of all children.
 Attention is given to motor development in the classroom through the implementation of manipulatives, easel painting, coloring, cutting, pasting, and other fine motor experiences.
 Thematic units are explored throughout the year, helping to develop language and promote self-expression.
 All classes provide a full academic day in a print-rich environment with varied learning experiences (a half-day program is available for PK3).
 Teachers give opportunities for self-directed learning, fostering independence and problem solving skills.
 All of our programs are enriched through specialization classes in religion, art, library, music, and physical education.
 Spanish is offered to PK4 and French in Kindergarten.

-- We are excited to introduce the Stuart Hall Tinker Lab.
-The Tinker Lab will serve as a maker’s space for our youngest learners to problem solve, innovate, wonder, and tinker with various materials and the world around them.
+- The Regan Tinker Lab serves as a maker’s space for our youngest learners to problem solve, innovate, wonder, and tinker with various materials and the world around them.
 The lab supports our METALS curriculum, and will include discovery activities in the disciplines of Math, Engineering, Technology, Art, Logic, and Science.
 Each week, boys in grades PK3-3rd will be presented with tasks or challenges to complete in the lab that are directly connected to current themes and curricula.
 The lab is equipped with child-sized tools, nails, screws, bolts, pegs, and more.
 Additionally, the lab houses amenities that include a drafting table, magnetic wall, light discovery table, a cozy think-tank space, art supplies and media, and a Lego wall just to name a few.
 We are looking forward to seeing our boys grow and challenge themselves in this fun and exciting environment!

 - The main goals of Preschool Religion are to teach the boys about the great love that Jesus has for them, and that each of them has been uniquely created by God.
 We do this through telling and acting out Gospel stories, playing fun games that teach meaningful lessons, and providing many related “attention getters” to keep engagement high.
 We aim to concretize their experience of God as much as possible.
 Young children have a special connection with the natural world, and we allow them the freedom to explore and wonder about it.
 Finally, we incorporate guided meditation where the boys encounter Jesus in their everyday lives, in hope that they will build a personal friendship with Him.